jbcodeforce/spark-studies/docs/dev/deployment.md

 The `spark` is variable is a SparkSession and `sc` is the spark context, predefined in the shell.

-You should observe the file is delete after the exception, so we lost data.
+We should observe the file is deleted after the exception, so we lost data.
 As a general statement, due to the immutable nature of the underlying storage in the cloud, one of the challenges in data processing is updating or deleting a subset of identified records from a data lake.

-So let use Delta lake API to keep the file created even in second job could not complete the update.
-The code uses change the schema:
+With Delta lake API we can keep the file created even if the second job could not complete the update.
+The code uses:

 ```scala
 spark.range(100).select($"id".as("id")).repartition(1).write.mode("overwrite").format("delta").save("./tmp/test/")